Misdemeanor Assault in Nebraska

 A person convicted of assault in the third degree in Nebraska faces the following possible penalties:

-- for a Class I misdemeanor, up to one year in jail and/or a fine up to $1000, and
+- for a Class I misdemeanor, up to one year in jail, a fine of up to $1,000, or both, and

-- for a Class II misdemeanor, up to six months in jail and/or a fine up to $1000.
+- for a Class II misdemeanor, up to six months in jail, a fine of up to $1,000, or both.

 For any sentence over six months in Nebraska, the court can send the defendant to jail or prison, so long as the corrections department has certified that it has programs and facilities available for those sentenced to less than one year.
 This means that a person convicted of a misdemeanor and sentenced to more than six months can be required to serve his time in prison, and a person convicted of a felony but sentenced to less than one year can serve his time in county jail.